bagisto/bagisto-docs/migrate_version.md

 # Upgrading To 6.0 From 5.6

-If you want to migrate your project to the bagito v1.0.0, then you need to follow some guidelines as listed below:
+If you want to migrate your project to the bagisto v1.0.0, then you need to follow some guidelines as listed below:

 1. Delete composer.lock and vendor.
 2. Execute command "`composer install`"